The Importance of Mentorship in Engineering Teams

 Purposeful Growth is Vital

-Teams that expand too rapidly and without a plan for how they are going to mentor and grow their beginning developers, often start to experience problems like:
+Teams that expand too rapidly and without a mentorship or other plan for how they are going to mentor and grow their beginning developers, often start to experience problems like:

 Burnout by project leads and top performers: having only a few intermediate to senior programmers means that the ones you do have are going to be overextended, overburdened, and unhappy.